nlguillemot/arcball_camera/README.md

 Below is a fully-functional example program that works using OpenGL.

-Creaet a new Visual Studio project, drop this file in it, and it should just work.
+Create a new Visual Studio project, drop this file in it, and it should just work.

 ```
 #define ARCBALL_CAMERA_IMPLEMENTATION